lumeland/blog/posts/lume-3.md

 ### Async components

-One of the main limitations of Lume components was they were synchronous.
-The reason is to support JSX components that were synchronous in React and Preact.
-With SSX, we don't have this limitation anymore and all components are async.
+One of the main limitations of Lume 2's components was that they were synchronous.
+This was to support JSX components that were synchronous with React and Preact.
+With SSX, we don't have this limitation anymore, and all components are async.

 For example, you can create a component in JSX that returns a promise: